July 14, 2022MAINTENANCE

 3. Process FMEA

 Process FMEA focuses on the process used to make the product instead of the end product itself.
-Managers use process FMEA to identify issues within the myriad of production processes involved in getting a product to market.
+Managers use process FMEA to identify issues within the production processes involved in getting a product to market.

 For example, a laptop includes several parts, each part resulting from unique production processes unto themselves.
 Assuming leadership identifies a problem with the computer’s processor, it will have to evaluate all of the procedures necessary to install it within the computer.